 At your initial meeting, get an understanding of what matters most to the customer.
 Ask them about their main concerns – what is so overwhelming about house cleaning that they’ve reached out to you.

-As you listen to your customer, and walk through their home, use this FREE residential customer profile worksheet.
-It’ll help you calculate every estimated hour of clean time per room.
+As you listen to your customer, and walk through their home, use the customer profile worksheets to calculate every estimated hour of clean time per room.
+The expanded version is available in our online professional cleaners’ shop.

 Easy kitchen cleaning checklist for estimating